May 24, 2020

 Automation Technology in Paradise

 For 20 years, Pepperl+Fuchs has been manufacturing industrial sensors and components for electrical explosion protection at a vacation spot that draws countless tourists every year: Indonesia.
-No longer just a tourist magnet, this growing economy wants to drive local digitalization and automation.
-As far as Pepperl+Fuchs is concerned, the facility in Indonesia is vital.
+No longer just a tourist magnet, this growing economy wants to drive local digitization and automation.
+The Indonesian facility is vital for Pepperl+Fuchs.

 Spread over 17,500 islands with a total surface area of around 1.9 million km², Indonesia is located south of the Malay Peninsula in the Indian Ocean.
 A tropical climate, white sand beaches, active volcanoes, religious buildings, and colorful wildlife attract millions of vacationers to the world's largest archipelago every year.
 Whether you want adventure, culture, or beaches, Indonesia offers endless possibilities for discovery and recreation.
 It would probably take several months to travel around the whole country and visit all of its islands.